yshinya6/yshinya6.github.io/index.md

   * **[2023/11/23]** Our preprint [**On the Limitation of Diffusion Models for Synthesizing Training Datasets**](https://arxiv.org/abs/2311.13090) appeared in arXiv!
 We analyzed diffusion models with various perspectives and found that modern diffusion models have a limitation on the ability to replicate datasets in terms of accuracy when the synthetic samples are used for training classifiers.
 This work will be presented at [NeurIPS 2023 SyntheticData4ML Workshop](https://www.syntheticdata4ml.vanderschaar-lab.com/).
   * **[2023/11/15]** My solo paper [**Generative Semi-supervised Learning with Meta-Optimized Synthetic Samples**](https://arxiv.org/abs/2309.16143) has been received Best Paper Award from ACML 2023!
   * **[2023/09/22]** Our paper [**Regularizing Neural Networks with Meta-Learning Generative Models**](https://arxiv.org/abs/2307.13899) has been accepted to NeurIPS 2023!
 In this paper, we propose a novel meta-learning-based regularization method (MGR) using synthetic samples from pre-trained generative models.
 In contrast to conventional generative data augmentation methods, MGR utilizes synthetic samples for regularizing only feature extractors and finds useful samples through meta-learning of latent variables.
   * **[2023/09/11]** My solo paper [**Generative Semi-supervised Learning with Meta-Optimized Synthetic Samples**](https://arxiv.org/abs/2309.16143) has been accepted to ACML 2023!
-This paper proposes a real unlabeled-dateless semi-supervised learning that utilizes a foundation generative models as the unlabeled data source.
+This paper proposes a real unlabeled-dateless semi-supervised learning that utilizes a foundation generative model as the unlabeled data source.
 We introduce a meta-optimization-based sampling algorithm for extracting synthetic unlabeled data from the foundation generative model and a cosine similarity-based unsupervised loss function for updating the feature extractor of the classifier by the synthetic samples.
 </details>

 ---